aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose-alpha/README.md

 declare const destination: firehose.IDestination;

 // SSE with an AWS-owned key
-new firehose.DeliveryStream(this, 'Delivery Stream AWS Owned', {
+new firehose.DeliveryStream(this, 'Delivery Stream with AWS Owned Key', {
   encryption: firehose.StreamEncryption.awsOwnedKey(),
   destination: destination,
 });
-// SSE with an customer-managed key that is created automatically by the CDK new firehose.DeliveryStream(this, 'Delivery Stream Implicit Customer Managed', {
+// SSE with an customer-managed key that is created automatically by the CDK new firehose.DeliveryStream(this, 'Delivery Stream with Customer Managed Key', {
   encryption: firehose.StreamEncryption.customerManagedKey(),
   destination: destination,
 });
 // SSE with an customer-managed key that is explicitly specified declare const key: kms.Key;
-new firehose.DeliveryStream(this, 'Delivery Stream Explicit Customer Managed', {
+new firehose.DeliveryStream(this, 'Delivery Stream with Customer Managed and Provided Key', {
   encryption: firehose.StreamEncryption.customerManagedKey(key),
   destination: destination,
 });